Ohio Motorcycle Safety Law & How it Can Affect Your Claim

 Additionally, Ohio law requires you to wear eye protection unless your motorcycle has a full windscreen.
 This eye protection could be glasses, goggles, or a shield on a helmet.

-Motorcycle Traffic and Safety Laws
+Motorcycle Traffic and Safety Laws in OH

 Ohio has a number of laws regarding motorcycles that could potentially impact a claim for compensation after an accident.
 These laws state you must: